Michaelliu1017/triplea-llm/clients/python/README.md

 # TripleA-LLM

 **TripleA-LLM** — play TripleA wargame with an LLM.
-Use OpenAI GPT (Function Calling) to control one side (e.g. Japan): purchase, deploy, move, and attack via a Bridge HTTP API.
+Use OpenAI GPT to control one side (e.g. Japan): purchase, deploy, move, and attack via a Bridge HTTP API.

 ## 架构简述